Sunday, October 12, 2014

 The fun of a father/daughter project: PRICELESS!

-We lucked out finding this Craigslist bike: it was my daughter's favorite color, like most used girls' bikes it was cheap and in great shape.
-For this project, we were also lucky because all the logos/art were simply decals - pealing them off was easy.
-We did however leave a few decals (the fork, head tube and under seat) to help it look a little less home-made.
+We lucked out finding this Craigslist bike: it was my daughter's favorite color, like most used girls' bikes, it was cheap and in great shape.
+For this project, we were also lucky because all the bike's logos and art were simply decals.
+Pealing them off was easy.
+We did however leave a few decals (the fork, head tube, and under seat) to help it look a little intentional and less home-made.

 After a thorough wipe-down with alcohol to remove oil and leftover decal glue, we stuck the dots on every paint chip or scratch.
 Then we filled in the open areas with more dots.